nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example:** `food_intake_add d/31 Mar 2021 n/tomato c/10 f/10 p/10`

 <div markdown="span" class="alert alert-primary">
-  ✏️ <strong>Note:</strong> At least one nutrient value is required to create new food item.
+  ✏️ <strong>Note:</strong> At least one nutrient value(s) is required to create new food item.
 If a particular nutrient value is not provided, it will be set to 0 by default.
+The food nutrients' value specified must lie within the range of 0 to 1000, both inclusive, and can be up to 2 decimal places.
 </div>

 **Expected output:**